 - Illinois (IL): > $1,000 and 4+ separate transactions

-Additionally, Venmo and PayPal will file Form 1099-K for any customer who was subject to backup withholding during 2023, regardless of total payments for the year.
+Venmo and PayPal will file Form 1099-K for any customer who met the reporting threshold or was subject to backup withholding during 2024.
+Customers who had backup withholding applied during the year can claim a credit or refund for backup withholding when filing their tax returns with the IRS.

 Money on Hold

-- Given the IRS’s initial directive to implement a new $600 reporting threshold for the 2023 tax year, PayPal and Venmo have been placing funds on hold to meet tax requirements when customers do not have a Tax Identification Number on file and exceeded receiving $600 in payments from goods and services.
+- Given the IRS’s initial directive to implement a $600 reporting threshold, PayPal and Venmo have been placing funds on hold to meet tax requirements when customers do not have a Tax Identification Number on file and exceeded receiving $600 in payments from goods and services.

-- Due to the IRS’s November 2023 update delaying the implementation of the $600 threshold, PayPal and Venmo will exempt users who do not meet the revised 2023 tax year federal threshold of $20,000 and 200 goods and services transactions and/or the state threshold.
-Our team is currently in the process of reviewing all funds that are on tax hold, and a determination will be made in the coming weeks.
+- Due to the IRS delaying the implementation of the $600 threshold, PayPal and Venmo will exempt users who do not meet the revised 2024 tax year federal threshold of $5,000 received for goods and services transactions and/or the state threshold.

 Tax Documents You May Receive

-- PayPal and Venmo will file Form 1099-K for any customer who was subject to backup withholding during the 2023 tax year, regardless of total payments for the year.
-This form will include the total amount of backup withholding PayPal or Venmo sent to the IRS on your behalf before the thresholds were changed by the IRS in November of 2023.
+- PayPal and Venmo will file Form 1099-K for any customer who was subject to backup withholding during the 2024 tax year, regardless of total payments for the year.
+This form will include the total amount of backup withholding PayPal or Venmo sent to the IRS on your behalf before the thresholds were changed by the IRS.
 In the case where an individual state has a lower threshold, PayPal and Venmo will report accordingly.

 Customers with Backup Withholding